-- Breckenridge Municipal Code, §9-1-16, creates the a division of housing in 2022. - Breckenridge Municipal Code, § 9-1-19-24A, imposes an impact fee on all new development.
+- Breckenridge Municipal Code, § 9-1-19-24A, imposes an impact fee on all new development.
 The employee generation and mitigation rates are found in subsection D. Similar policy in the Town of Vail and other mountain towns. - Other jurisdictions have a requirement that developers construct units or pay a fee in lieu.